robwold/rails-GH-actions-demo/README.md

 ```

 The instructions in a workflow are comprised of **jobs**.
 Each job tells GitHub
-to carry out a set of instructions on some host machine.
-This might be a server you own, or it
+to carry out a set of instructions on some host machine, which in this context is called a **runner**.
-might be some virtual host that gets set up just to run your instructions and cleaned up afterwards.
+This might be a server you own, or it might be some virtual host machine that gets set up just to run your
+instructions and cleaned up afterwards.

 The instructions in an individual job are called **steps**.